anonymousbitcoin/anon/README.md

 Building
 --------

-Build BTCP along with most dependencies from source by running `./btcputil/build.sh`.
+Build ANON along with most dependencies from source by running `./btcputil/build.sh`.
 Currently only Linux is officially supported.

 License